getify/foi-lang/formalization-work/Foi-Specification.md

 A `defn Name%(..)` declaration is well-formed only when accompanied in the same scope by a `defn Name@(..)` of the same name; the `%` hook installs against the namespace introduced by the `@` hook.
 A `%`-only declaration is rejected at compile time.

 The `%` hook receives an instance as its first parameter and an optional effector argument as its second.

-The outermost parameter list of a `%`-marked `defn` must declare exactly one or two parameters, neither of which may be a gather parameter; `%` on a parameter list shape outside this range is rejected at compile time.
+**Parameter constraints.** Exactly one parameter list, declaring one or two parameters, neither a gather parameter.
+Multi-tier (curried) declaration is not admitted, per §3.1.1.3: hook dispatch pins the outermost tier to the dispatch shape, so the static tier chain has nothing to read.
+A hook may still return a function value.
+Any other shape is rejected at compile time.

 When the hook declares two parameters and the `%`-call form supplies none (`inst%`), the second parameter binds to `empty` per §3.10.1.

 The marker opts the function value into the `%`-call operator (§3.9) at call sites: a postfix effector form invoked against an instance constructed through the same-named `@` hook.
 Call shapes for `%`-marked functions (all equivalent; trivia-tolerant on both sides of `%`):